jordanorelli/procmon/README.md

 - how to call C code from Go with cgo
 - how to link Apple frameworks into a  cgo project
-- how to call Go code from C
+- how to call Go code from C with cgo
 - how to integrate the callback-based concurrency model of AppKit into Go's CSP-style concurrency model

 The Go program directly links against the